Goal-directed graph construction using reinforcement learning: Learning to Build Robust Graphs with Function Approximation

-where $\mathcal{N}(v)$ is the neighborhood of node $v$.
-We initialize embeddings with $\mu_v^{(0)}=\mathbf{0}\ \forall v \in V$, and let $\mu_v=\mu_v^{(K)}$.
+where $\mathcal{N}(v)$ is the neighbourhood of node $v$.
+We initialise embeddings with $\mu_v^{(0)}=\mathbf{0}\ \forall v \in V$, and let $\mu_v=\mu_v^{(K)}$.
 Once node-level embeddings are obtained, permutation-invariant embeddings for a subgraph $\mathcal{S}$ can be derived by summing the node-level embeddings: $\mu(\mathcal{S}) = \sum_{v_i \in \mathcal{S}}{\mu_{v_i}}$.
-Summing embeddings has the following advantage over other aggregators proposed in the GNN literature (\textit{mean}, \textit{max}): it can distinguish between early states (with less selected nodes) and later states: intuitively, this captures how far the agent is in an episode.
 The node features $\mathbf{x}_v$ are one-hot 2-dimensional vectors representing whether $v$ is the edge stub, and their use is required to satisfy the Markovian assumption behind the MDP framework (the agent ``commits" to selecting $v$, which is now part of its present state).
+Each state contains at most one edge stub.

-In Q-learning~\cite{watkins_q_1992}, the agent estimates the state-action value function $Q(s,a)$ introduced earlier, and derives a deterministic policy that acts greedily with respect to it.
+In Q-learning~\cite{watkins_q_1992}, the agent estimates the action-value function $Q(s,a)$ introduced earlier, and derives a deterministic policy that acts greedily with respect to it.
 The agent interacts with the environment and updates its estimates according to:

 During learning, exploratory random actions are taken with probability $\epsilon$.
 In the case of high-dimensional state and action spaces, approaches that use a neural network to estimate $Q(s,a)$ have been successful in a variety of domains ranging from general game-playing to continuous control~\cite{mnih_human_2015,lillicrap_continous_2015}.
-In particular, we use the DQN algorithm: a sample-efficient method that improves on neural fitted Q-iteration~\cite{riedmiller_neural_2005} by use of an experience replay buffer and an iteratively updated target network for state-action value function estimation.
-Specifically, we use two parametrizations of the Q-function depending on whether the state $S_t$ contains an edge stub:
+In particular, we use the DQN algorithm: a sample-efficient method that improves on neural fitted Q-iteration~\cite{riedmiller_neural_2005} by use of an experience replay buffer and an iteratively updated target network for action-value function estimation.
+Specifically, we use two parametrisations of the Q-function depending on whether the state $S_t$ contains an edge stub: